wizzicollo/Delani-Studio/IP3-master/README.md

 ## description of project

-     This project is aimed at giving a user his or her Akan name when he or she enters details and make request in the form provided in the webpage.
+     This project is aimed at creating a platform that enables users invent and establish great designs.

 ## project setup instructions